 12 Worst Scams Exposed (Updated 2019)

 Consumers who have been targeted by scammers over the phone or the internet could have had their identity breached.
 It is highly recommended that everyone whose personal information has been compromised obtains identity theft protection when possible.
-There are several organizations that provide identity theft protection service to US residents.
-We have selected 3 protection plans allowing you to get protected immediately and for free for the first 30 days.
+There are several organizations that provide identity theft protection services to US residents.
+We have selected the top 3 protection plans for you to choose from.
 These offers may expire soon.

 Phone and internet scams have risen sharply in recent years and are costing Americans billions of dollars.
 According to the latest data, the average scam victim loses about $450, and the annual cost of scams in the United States is about $10 billion.
 To make matters worse, scammers are growing increasingly cunning.
 Watching out for these popular scams can help prevent people from adding their names to the long list of scam victims.

 Tech support scams are popular among scammers because most people lack the skill set to determine for themselves whether their computers are exhibiting signs of malware or viruses.
 Tech support scammers will often contact potential victims by phone claiming to be computer technicians from well-known software companies.
 These scammers tell people that they have detected problems with their computers, usually citing malware or viruses.

 After victims believe their computers are at risk, the scammers offer to access and diagnose their computers remotely, after which they will run a fake diagnostic and often install malware or viruses.
 Once this is done, tech support scammers demand payment for their services, often through unorthodox methods such as gift cards, wire transfers or online payment apps.
 To avoid these cunning thieves, PC owners must keep in mind that legitimate software companies will never:

 Call customers to warn of potential security threats